-The AbbVie IBD Scholarship Program awards students who are living well with IBD, and strive to sustain an optimal level of wellness allowing them to excel and inspire others to do the same.
+The AbbVie IBD Scholarship Program awards students living with Crohn’s disease or ulcerative colitis and who strive to sustain an optimal level of wellness, allowing them to excel and inspire others to do the same.

-Supported by an educational grant from AbbVie Corporation and made available through the CCFC, these scholarships are available to students of any age, living with IBD who are entering into or currently attending a Canadian post-secondary educational institution in 2013.
+Supported by an educational grant from AbbVie and made available through Crohn’s and Colitis Canada, these scholarships are available to post-secondary students of any age who are living with Crohn’s disease or ulcerative colitis.

 Did you know?

-- IBD is most frequently diagnosed between the ages of 15 and 30, with the typical onset being in the early 20s.
+- Crohn’s disease and ulcerative colitis are most frequently diagnosed between the ages of 15 and 30, with the typical onset being in the early 20s.

-- A recent survey conducted by Crohn’s and Colitis Foundation of Canada (CCFC) found that 69 per cent of people who had IBD when they were young were delayed in completing their post-secondary education due to their disease.
+- A recent survey conducted by Crohn’s and Colitis Canada found that 69 percent of people who had Crohn’s disease or ulcerative colitis when they were young were delayed in completing their post-secondary education due to their disease.

-- There is currently no known cure or cause for IBD, so young people living with the disease need strategies to achieve their best long-term health despite their diagnosis.
+- There is currently no known cure or cause for Crohn’s disease or ulcerative colitis, so young people living with the disease need strategies to achieve their best long-term health despite their diagnosis.

-- 89% of people who had IBD as children feel they could have achieved more at school if they did not have the disease.
+- 89% of people who had Crohn’s disease or ulcerative colitis as children feel they could have achieved more at school if they did not have the disease.